celery/celery/docs/getting-started/first-steps-with-celery.rst

 Configuration
 -------------

+Celery, like a consumer appliance doesn't need much to be operated.
+It has an input and an output, where you must connect the input to a broker and maybe the output to a result backend if so wanted.
+But if you look closely at the back there is a lid revealing lots of sliders, dials and buttons: this is the configuration.

+The default configuration should be good enough for most uses, but there are many things to tweak so that Celery works just the way you want it to.
+Reading about the options available is a good idea to get familiar with what can be configured, see the :ref:`configuration` reference.

-Celery is very flexible and comes with many configuration options that can be set on your app directly, or by using dedicated configuration files.
+The configuration can be set on the app directly (but not all at runtime) or by using a dedicated configuration module.

-For example you can set the default value for the workers ``--concurrency`` argument, which is used to decide the number of pool worker processes, the name for this setting is :setting:`CELERYD_CONCURRENCY`:
+As an example you can set the default value for the workers ``--concurrency`` argument, which is used to decide the number of pool worker processes, by changing the :setting:`CELERYD_CONCURRENCY` setting:

 .. code-block:: python